 The Women's Health Initiative, however, studied older postmenopausal women, and questions linger today about whether hormone therapy might benefit younger menopausal or peri-menopausal women without increasing the risks of other disorders, such as breast cancer.
 As of now, doctors recommend hormone therapy only for women who have severe menopausal symptoms -- such as hot flashes -- and only for a year or two.
 But a study on whether even one or two years of hormone therapy increases the risk of breast cancer is needed, Dr. Peter B. Bach, of Memorial Sloan-Kettering Cancer Center, in New York, said in an editorial accompanying the study.
 "Clinicians who prescribe brief courses of hormone therapy for relief of menopausal symptoms should be aware that this approach has not been proven in rigorous clinical trials and that the downstream negative consequences for their patients are of uncertain magnitude," he wrote.

-The study was published online in the journal Cancer.
+The study was published Tuesday in the Journal of the American Medical Assn.

 Return to Booster Shots blog.